 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 0 / 4

 Nongovernmental organizations must obtain a license from the government to operate.
-Until the adoption of a law on the topic in 2015, officials had approved licenses only for charitable groups.
+Until the adoption of a law on the topic in 2015, officials had approved licenses only for charitable groups; the authorities have expressed a desire to encourage the growth of civil society, but they continue to discourage independent work on human rights and governance issues.
 Reformist organizations have reportedly been denied licenses in practice, in some cases through arbitrary delays.
-Human rights activists and other civil society representatives face regular harassment and detention by Saudi authorities; a number of prominent activists were serving lengthy prison sentences during 2017.
+Human rights activists and other civil society representatives face regular harassment and detention.

 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 0 / 4